liana-zhu/ACM-Main-Website/README.md

 ## Available Scripts

-In the project directory, you can run:
+Using the command line (not Git), go to the project directory and run:

 ### `npm clean-install`